6 Secret Places and Hidden Gems in Fuerteventura

 4. La Cueva del Llano

 This is a volcanic cave, actually a volcanic tube, of around 500 m long, which used to be open for visits.
 At the moment it is closed and you can't go inside it for safety reasons, but you can still go inside the visitor's center if you want to find out more about the geology of Fuerteventura.
 This place is located on the road between Corralejo and La Oliva, in the area known as Monumento Natural Malpaís de la Arena.

 This is probably the only picnic area in Fuerteventura and one of the greenest parts of the island.
 There's barbecues, tables places to sit, a playground for kids and all in the shade of the pine trees, hence the name of El Pinar.
-During the weekdays there aren't many people here, so it will be like you have the place all to yourself.
+During the weekdays there aren't many people here, so you will most likely have the place all to yourself.

-Salinas de Fuerteventura / The Salt Museum in Fuerteventura
+6. Salinas del Carmen - The Salt Museum in Fuerteventura

 Although the Salt Museum is easy to reach even on foot if you're leaving from the resort of Caleta de Fuste, not many people know about it or visit the place, which is why we think that it's still one of the unknown places that you can visit in Fuerteventura.